 - Increase your shots momentum without sacrificing accuracy

-- Easy to use and interchangeable whether shooting in the field or on the range
+- Easy to use and interchangeable, both in field and range

 - Comes in Colors (respective for each weight) and Standard Black!